knh11545/commandline4expertsearchers/README.md

 3813
 ```

-**Result**: The expected number of unique records is in the file.
+**Result**: The expected numbers or records and of unique records are in the file.
 We are safe to import this file into the reference manager.

 #### Web of Science